 Dry macular degeneration care at Mayo Clinic

-- Surgery to implant a telescopic lens.
+Highly skilled Mayo retinal specialists use advanced diagnostic tools to assess dry macular degeneration, including optical coherence tomography and fluorescein angiography.
 For selected people with advanced dry macular degeneration in both eyes, one option to improve vision may be surgery to implant a telescopic lens in one eye.
 Mayo Clinic's eye surgeons are experts in this technique.

 Expertise and rankings